vaskozl/minilb/README.md

 There are a few other limitations:
     * The upstream needs to respect the short TTLs of the `minilb` response
     * Some apps do DNS lookups only once and cache the results indefinitely.

+## Is `minilb` production ready?

+No, it's still very new and experimental,  but you may use it for small setups such as in your homelab.